-- Forty-two percent of our most recent Pitt Engineering graduates participated in an international program; nationally, only four percent of all U.S. students who studied abroad were engineers.
+42% percent (pre-covid) of our Pitt Engineering graduates participated in an global experience; nationally, only 4% of all U.S. students who participate in a global experience are engineers.

-- Pitt’s “Plus 3” program, designed to engage first-year students in international education, received the 2005 Heiskell Award for innovation in study aboard from the Institute of International Education, one of the highest honors in academia.
+Pitt’s “Plus 3” program, designed to engage first-year engineering and business students in global education, received the 2005 Heiskell Award for innovation in study aboard from the Institute of International Education, one of the highest honors in academia.

 The Sichuan University Pittsburgh Institute, established in 2013, is one of only five large-scale engineering education partnerships between the U.S. and China.
 Sichuan University is the premier university in western China, located in Chengdu within Sichuan Province, and it is consistently ranked among the top 10 universities in China.